 1. Length of Process

-The length of the process varies for each borrower and will likely take at least 30 days, depending upon your circumstances.
+The length of the process varies for each borrower, depending upon your circumstances.
 Constant communication with your mortgage banker will help keep you informed of anything that may delay the processing of your application.

 2. Budget v.
 Affordability